 If you haven’t won any awards or published any work yet, jobs are still a good way to impress an agent, as long as it’s a trade that is relevant to the novel you’ve written.
 For instance, if you’re writing a novel about the wine industry and have worked in a wine shop, then do mention it.

 While Twitter bios tend to be quirky and endearing, many other kinds of bios demand that you brag about yourself.
-Of course this is the part that makes all us non sociopaths squirm, but is absolutely vital.
+Of course, this is the part that makes all us non sociopaths squirm, but is absolutely vital.
 If you’ve won awards for your writing or published stories in literary magazines, your author page on Facebook or Amazon should proudly state this fact.
 However, don’t get too carried away.
 Nobody is going to read a book by someone who claims to be the next Stephen King.
-Remember, there are no shortcuts: the best way to show that you are an excellent writer is to write well, so if you can show this in your bio, all the better.
+Remember, there are no shortcuts.
+The best way to demonstrate that you are an excellent writer is to write well, so if you can show this in your bio, all the better.

 Reflect your genre in your prose

 I’m about to publish a suspense, so my Facebook bio has been tweaked to reflect this:

 “Felicity Hughes is a writer and editor.
 As a journalist, she’s delved into the seedier side of Japan for publications including The Guardian and The Japan Times.
 Now based in sunny Spain, she continues to write about darker forces that lurk beneath the surface of polite society.”